Dynatrace/fastlane-plugin-dynatrace/README.md

 ```

 ### Dynatrace Managed
-If the installation is on sprint version 195 or earlier the Symbolication Client has to be manually download and specified (`dtxDssClientPath`), else it's fetched and updated automatically.
+If the installation is on version 1.195 or earlier the Symbolication Client has to be manually download and specified (`dtxDssClientPath`), else it's fetched and updated automatically.
 A matching version can be downloaded manually with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation.

 ## About the Dynatrace fastlane plugin